apache/incubator-heron/website/content/docs/operators/deployment/schedulers/aurora-local-setup.md

 title: Setting up Heron with Aurora Cluster Locally on Linux
 ---

-It is possible to setup a Heron with a locally running Apache Aurora cluster.
+It is possible to setup Heron with a locally running Apache Aurora cluster.
 This is a step by step guide on how to configure and setup all the necessary components.